vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 We are going to use these target ids when we construct the UI tree for the application.

+Please note that target id `0`, is reserved for, and should always be used to indicate the application needs to close !
+This action event will be sent by the GUI service when the user wishes to logout or shutdown the system !
+The best thing is use this for your close button event.

 * `+event_close, +event_min, +event_max` for our title bar window buttons.

 * `+event_reset` for the main toolbar button, that makes the demo reset with a